hasderhi/Escape-Room/readme.md

-rm -file            > Deletes a file cat -file           > Views contents of a file echo -text > -file  > Prints text to terminal or saves it to a file when used echo -text > -file curl -o -url -file  > Downloads a file from an URL pwd                 > Prints current directory whoami              > Prints current user
+rm -file            > Deletes a file cat -file           > Views contents of a file echo -text > -file  > Prints text to terminal or saves it to a file when used echo -text > -file editor -file       > Opens the editor with a specified file (Absolute filepath) curl -o -url -file  > Downloads a file from an URL pwd                 > Prints current directory whoami              > Prints current user